rhamdansyahrulm/Store-Sales/tableau dashboard/README.md

 - The pipeline retrieves all the datasets that will be used from BigQuery.
 The datasets are stored in the following tables:

-  `revenue` &emsp;&emsp;: This table contains the historical revenue data for each store.
+  `revenue`&emsp;&emsp;: This table contains the historical revenue data for each store.

   `oil_prices` &nbsp;: This table contains the historical oil prices.

-  `events` &emsp;: This table contains the historical events that may affect revenue, such as holidays and promotions.
+  `events`&emsp;&emsp;: This table contains the historical events that may affect revenue, such as holidays and promotions.

-  `stores` &emsp;: This table contains information about each store, such as location and size.
+  `stores`&emsp;&emsp;: This table contains information about each store, such as location and size.